 Intel’s goal, at least as I interpret it, is to be a ‘one stop shop’ for businesses and organizations of all sizes who are transitioning alongside Intel to data-centric business models and workloads.
 Sure, Intel will be happy to continue selling you Xeon-based servers and workstations, but they can also address your networking needs with new 100Gbps Ethernet solutions, speed up your storage-speed-limited workloads with Optane SSDs, increase performance and reduce costs for memory-dependent workloads by supplementing DRAM with Optane, and address specialized workloads with highly optimized Xeon SKUs and FPGAs.
 In short, Intel isn’t the company that makes your processor or server, it’s now (or rather wants to be) the platform that can handle your needs from end-to-end.
 Or, as the company’s recent slogan states: “move faster, store more, process everything.”

 Introduction and Features

-• Quiet 130mm hydraulic dynamic bearing fan for long life
+• Quiet 135mm FDB fan for long life and quiet operation

 • Active Power Factor correction (0.99) with Universal AC input